archetyped/simple-lightbox/readme.txt

 The current release is a beta version.
 Please test and [provide feedback on the beta release page](http://archetyped.com/lab/slb-1-6-beta/).
 Main changes

+#### Beta 5
+* Add: Option to process links in Widgets
+* Fix: YouTube embed using iFrame overlaps lightbox

 #### Beta 4
 * Optimize: File loading